47z1Lu7h/47z1lu7h.github.io/_news/Science_of_the_Heart.md

 ---

-##### ´For a visual explanation of the heart's electromagnetic field, you might find the following video informative´
+##### `For a visual explanation of the heart's electromagnetic field, you might find the following video informative:`

 ---